 Below are some frequently asked questions about our program:

-We have six regular faculty members (Adair, Beck, Bobocel, Brown, Michela, and Shen).
+We have five regular faculty members (Adair, Beck, Bobocel, Brown, and Michela).
 We typically have between sixteen and twenty graduate students at different stages of their graduate careers.

 What are your research interests?

-Currently, faculty and students engage in studies of negotiation, conflict management, motivation and self-regulatory processes, fairness, leadership, training effectiveness, and vision.
+Currently, faculty and students engage in studies of negotiation, conflict management, motivation and self-regulatory processes, fairness, leadership, and the motivational and learning processes required for effective experiential learning for development of professional competencies.

 What facilities do you have for research and consulting?